-We’re sorry if you’re being charged multiple times.
+We’re sorry if you think you've been charged multiple times.
 Nobody likes unexpected surprises on their bank statements.

 But good news: this is easy to put right.
 The first step is figuring out why you’re being charged twice in the first place.